systemhalted/systemhalted.github.io/_posts/2023-01-12-git-bisect.md

 ---
 layout: post
-title: Git Bisect: Finding the Source of a Bug in Your Codebase
+title: Git Bisect - Finding the Source of a Bug in Your Codebase
 category: [Software Engineering]
 tags: [Git, Bisect, Bug]
 comments: true